nbarhamvc/scriptarchive/README.md

 - Certified Docker images - containing wrappers for use in CI pipelines.
 [See this link to the images](https://hub.docker.com/u/veracode).

 - Manual upload - You can use the web interface to manually conduct all scan types, with the exception of Agent-based SCA - useful as a fall-back in case pipelines stop working.

+- Veracode CLI - tool invoked from the command line which can perform a variety of functions from SBOM generation to container image SCA results generation.

 # Example of how scan types *could* be integrated